-Students in the Chicago College of Performing Arts, the College of Education, Biological, Chemical, and Physical Sciences, and the Hospitality Management programs should contact those areas directly for advising appointments.
+Students in the Chicago College of Performing Arts, the College of Education, some majors in the College of Health, Science and Pharmacy, and the Hospitality Management programs should contact those areas directly for advising appointments.
 Graduate students will work with their academic department directly.
 Please refer to Graduate Student Resources for more information.

 The Registrar has information relating to the withdrawal process.